-Charlotte is an extremely shy young lady but a very passionate writer, musician and Broadway enthusiast.
-She loves musicals, and her current obsessions are Hamilton, Dear Evan Hansen, Come from Away and Heathers.
-She is part of the Adelaide Theatre Academy, is currently learning under the guidance of Cassandra Robb for theatre, and Jemma Allen for dance and Lisa for vocals, and was part of Theatre Bugs when she was that age.
-She’s found music, Broadway and poetry to be her way of expressing herself through her struggles.
-She has always been shy and never connected with her peer group, so has been isolated a lot.
+Charlotte is an extremely shy young lady but a very passionate writer, musician, and Broadway enthusiast.
+She loves musicals, and her current obsessions are Les Misérables, Dear Evan Hansen, and Come from Away.
+She is part of the Adelaide Theatre Academy, is currently learning under the guidance of Cass for theatre, and Jemma for dance and Claire for vocals.
+She was involved with Theatre Bugs when she was younger too.
+She’s found music, Broadway, art and poetry to be her way of expressing herself through her struggles.
+She has always been shy and never connected with her peer group, so she has been isolated a lot.
 But, she finds herself connecting to fictional characters and having them as her escape

-She has struggled with anxiety around public speaking and performing but she is willing to expand her comfort zone and progress into performer life.
-She was a dancer, gymnast and figure skater in her earlier years but left those behind.
-Up until now, Charlotte has never had the confidence to go further with performing arts but as she’s aged near adulthood, she is keen to get out there and express herself through the songs she loves.
+She has struggled with social anxiety around public speaking and performing but she is willing to expand her comfort zone and progress into performer life.
+She has experience as a dancer, gymnast and figure skater.
+Up until now, Charlotte has never had the confidence to go further with performing arts but as she’s grown more comfortable in herself, she is keen to get out there and express herself through the songs she loves.
 She is a gifted musician who has been part of the music department at school for 11 years.
-She started on violin at age 6 and is currently learning from her fifth teacher.
+She started on the violin at age 6 and is currently learning from her fifth teacher.
 She began clarinet at age 8 and has been learning under the guidance of Mary Waterhouse for the past eight years.

 Charlotte only began vocal lessons recently, with Ros Lock in 2018, Jo Tropeano in 2019 and Claire in 2020.
 However, she has been involved in choirs since she was young.
 She also travelled to Generations in Jazz in 2019 and her choir got 2nd place.
 She was part of the Adelaide Youth Sinfonia for 2019 and is part of her school’s Senior String Orchestra and Senior String Quartet.
 She is also the lead Clarinettist in her school's Symphonic Concert Band and Senior Clarinet Ensemble, as well as being involved in Rock Band on an electric violin.
-She studied dance at Centre Stage Academy, and then taught kinder ballet alongside Cheryl Bradley to children aged 3-8.
+She studied dance at Centre Stage Academy and then taught ballet alongside Cheryl Bradley to children aged 3-8.
 She sings soprano in her school’s main choir but didn't have the time to be involved in an auditioned one this time.
 She is also involved in her school's Music Theatre Club.
 In 2019, she returned from Europe having competed and performed on voice and clarinet through a number of countries, with her choir and chamber ensemble winning gold.
-In 2019, Charlotte is playing an ensemble role in her company’s production of Waving Through a Window from Dear Evan Hansen and is a soloist in the song Lanterns.

-In 2020, Charlotte will audition for an AYPAT (tour in the USA) for 2021/22, and will look at arts programs in Boston as well as a performing arts tour in the US.
+Charlotte will look at arts programs in Boston as well as a performing arts tour in the US.
 Charlotte finds theatre the way to connect with people her age, which is something she struggles with.
 Charlotte intends to study music at the Adelaide Music Conservatory paired with a Bachelor of Arts, majoring in English (minoring in creative writing or poetry), and then returning for a double degree of Education as well as the new Music Theatre degree offered at Adelaide University.
 Overall, Charlotte is a passionate performer and a gifted musician and writer.

-In addition to performing on-stage, Charlotte worked as part of the lighting/tech team for Beauty and the Beast in 2018, and is currently involved in her school's tech/production team.
+In addition to performing on-stage, Charlotte worked as part of the lighting/tech team for Beauty and the Beast in 2018 and is currently involved in her school's tech/production team.
 Recently finding out she has a condition called Aphantasia, she realises that her musical ability compensates for her lack of visual imagery.
 First thinking this was a bad thing, she has grown to realize that having this condition has actually allowed her to grow and thrive in the creative arts

 Cordelia first started singing at the young age of six as part of Young Adelaide Voices in 2004 and has yet to stop.
 Her first introduction to musical theatre was at Pelican Productions Music Theatre Camp in 2010, where she fell in love with musicals and the theatre.
 Since then she has auditioned for as many roles as possible, landing her first role, and dream role, of Nancy in Now Productions Oliver! in 2016.